SteveCastle/openmob/packages/wren/README.md

 # Wren GraphQL Server

 A front end layer to access shrike gRPC resources.
+With auto generated schema and gRPC resolver mappings.